Wednesday, April 29, 2009

 Meet Alfred Walter Stark, my Mom’s paternal uncle and my grand uncle.
 I never met Walter Stark, but have heard countless tales.
 Years back, when I was interviewing my mother for my genealogy files, I can remember her saying, “I wonder what ever happened to Uncle Walter?”

 Alfred Walter, known as A. Walter or simply Walter, was the son of Charles Stark and Wilhelmine Catherine Schwarz Stark.
-He was born on May 15, 1884 in Allegheny City, known today as the North Side of Pittsburgh, Pennsylvania.
+He was born on May 15, 1884 in Lawrenceville, a neighborhood Pittsburgh, Pennsylvania.
+There is a second blog on Wilhelmine Stark following the death of her husband.

 Mom told me that family members felt that Uncle Walter must have played the ponies or indulged in some other form of gambling as his lifestyle was more than a photographer’s salary could provide.
 They would see him when he had money and then he would be gone for awhile.
-Walter had a nice car back in the 1920’s, a large home, went on nice vacations and he and his wife, Frances always dressed well.
-He liked to have fun, enjoyed a good drink and the Ziegfeld Follies.
-Walter and Frances did not have any children, so they were free to go and do whatever they wanted.
-Family members knew that Walter would sneak his mother an alcoholic beverage whenever he visited.
+Walter had a nice car back in the 1920’s, a large home, went on nice vacations and he and his wife, Frances, were always well dressed.

 The death of their mother caused a division between my Grandfather Stark and his brother Walter.
 My grandfather decided to bury Wilhelmine in the same cemetery as her husband, Uniondale Cemetery, located on the North Side of Pittsburgh.
 Walter felt that his mother deserved a better burial place.
 The two brothers never spoke again; however, Walter did attend his brother’s funeral in Avalon, Pennsylvania when he died on January 24, 1945.